 What can you do?

 If you are interested in seeing wildlife on your next holiday there are alternatives.
 It only takes a bit more effort.
-If you really want to see an animal show, at least go online and check the reviews.
-There aren’t a lot of animal shows that don’t hurt the animals in one way or the other.
+If you want to see an animal show, the absolute minimum you can do is go online and check the reviews.
+There really aren’t a lot of animal shows that don’t hurt the animals in one way or the other.
+After all, animals weren’t born to perform for us humans.
 So why not consider visiting an animal rescue center or rehabilitation center instead?
-You can still see the animals but won’t be able to ride them.
+You can still see the animals but won’t be able to ride or touch them.
 The experience will be different, but very much worth it.
 After a trip to a rehabilitation center, at least you know your money will be used to help the animals.
 Beware that there are many ‘rehabilitation’ centers that aren’t legit.
 Do your homework before you go on a trip!
 There are many reviews and blog posts about this topic.
-For instance this one about ethical animal encounters in Bali.
+For instance this one about ethical animal encounters in Bali or this one about the elephants in Bali (did you know elephants aren’t even native to Bali?).

 We as travelers must take our responsibility.
 It’s all about supply and demand.